retifrav/scraps/_linux/IKEv2-VPN-StrongSwan/macos-ios-windows-certificate.md

 No need to install that new certificate to `/etc/ipsec.d/`, just download it to your Mac.

 Once you have obtained the right certificate in the right format, some guides say to put it into `System` keychain, but that's actually not required, plus you'll need to enter admin password every time you'd like to connect to VPN, so just add it to your `login` keychain.
-Enter the export password you've set on generating this key.

 Double-click on the newly imported certificate and set `Always Trust` to `Extensible Authentication (EAP)` and `IP Security (IPsec)`: